Anup910/Upi_Transactions_Analysis/README.md

 This dataset contains simulated data of UPI transactions, which are a popular method of transferring funds between bank accounts in India.
 UPI allows users to send and receive money using virtual payment addresses (VPAs) linked to their bank accounts.

 # Content

-Transaction ID: Unique identifier for each transaction.
+1)**Transaction ID**: Unique identifier for each transaction.

-Timestamp: Date and time when the transaction occurred.
+2)**Timestamp**: Date and time when the transaction occurred.

-Sender Name: Name of the sender initiating the transaction.
+3)**Sender Name**: Name of the sender initiating the transaction.

-Sender UPI ID: Virtual Payment Address (VPA) of the sender, including bank identifier (e.g., @okaxis, @oksbi).
+4)**Sender UPI ID**: Virtual Payment Address (VPA) of the sender, including bank identifier (e.g., @okaxis, @oksbi).

-Receiver Name: Name of the recipient receiving the transaction.
+5)**Receiver Name**: Name of the recipient receiving the transaction.

-Receiver UPI ID: Virtual Payment Address (VPA) of the receiver, including bank identifier (e.g., @okaxis, @oksbi).
+6)**Receiver UPI ID**: Virtual Payment Address (VPA) of the receiver, including bank identifier (e.g., @okaxis, @oksbi).

-Amount (INR): Amount transferred in Indian Rupees (INR) for each transaction.
+7)**Amount (INR)**: Amount transferred in Indian Rupees (INR) for each transaction.

-Status: Status of the transaction (SUCCESS, FAILED).
+8)**Status**: Status of the transaction (SUCCESS, FAILED).

 # Dataset Size
 Total rows: 1000

-Analysis Overview
+# Analysis Overview

 The analysis is performed in a Jupyter Notebook and includes the following sections:

-Data Overview and Cleaning: Initial data exploration and cleaning steps.
+**Data Overview and Cleaning**: Initial data exploration and cleaning steps.

-Feature Engineering: Creation of new features such as DayOfWeek and Hour extracted from the Timestamp.
+**Feature Engineering**: Creation of new features such as DayOfWeek and Hour extracted from the Timestamp.

-Descriptive Statistics: Summary of the dataset’s central tendency, dispersion, and shape.
+**Descriptive Statistics**: Summary of the dataset’s central tendency, dispersion, and shape.

-Transaction Patterns and Trends: Visualization of daily transaction counts and amounts.
+**Transaction Patterns and Trends**: Visualization of daily transaction counts and amounts.

-Time Series Analysis: Decomposition of transaction amount time series to observe its trend, seasonality, and residual components.
+**Time Series Analysis**: Decomposition of transaction amount time series to observe its trend, seasonality, and residual components.

-Predictive Modeling: Building a Random Forest Classifier to predict the success or failure of transactions.
+**Predictive Modeling**: Building a Random Forest Classifier to predict the success or failure of transactions.

-Feature Importance Analysis: Analysis of the importance of each feature in predicting transaction success using the trained Random Forest model.
+**Feature Importance Analysis**: Analysis of the importance of each feature in predicting transaction success using the trained Random Forest model.

-Fraud Detection Analysis: Examination of transaction amounts by their status and application of Isolation Forest for anomaly detection.
+**Fraud Detection Analysis**: Examination of transaction amounts by their status and application of Isolation Forest for anomaly detection.

-Clustering Analysis: Application of PCA for dimensionality reduction and KMeans clustering to segment transactions into different groups.
+**Clustering Analysis**: Application of PCA for dimensionality reduction and KMeans clustering to segment transactions into different groups.

-Advanced Visualizations: Creation of a correlation heatmap to visualize the relationships between different features in the dataset.
+**Advanced Visualizations**: Creation of a correlation heatmap to visualize the relationships between different features in the dataset.

-Conclusion: Summary of key insights and suggestions for further analysis.
+**Conclusion**: Summary of key insights and suggestions for further analysis.

-Requirements
+# Requirements
 The following Python libraries are required to run the analysis:

 pandas

 numpy

 matplotlib

 seaborn

 scikit-learn

 statsmodels

 You can install the required libraries using pip: